ludvigovrevik/Kollapp/readme.md

-# Group gr2409 repository
+# clone repository with git clone..

-Welcome to IT1901 Fall 2024 course

-Good luck!